IQAndreas/github-issues-import/templates.md

 If you would like, you can make changes to the existing templates, or create your own from scratch.
 Issues and comments posted to GitHub [support Markdown](https://help.github.com/articles/github-flavored-markdown) and some HTML.

-The following illustrates a very simple template for comments (you look at the default templates included with the library for more advanced examples):
+The following illustrates a very simple template for comments (look at the default templates included with the library for more advanced examples):

 ```
 **Comment by [${user_name}](${user_url})** _${date}_